itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Iteration: 1

-Goal in Context: let the player know they lost the game, and update their rating/statistics
+Goal in Context: Let the player know they lost the game, and update their rating/statistics

-Precondition: the opponent has finished their move, and it is the player's turn
+Precondition: The opponent has finished their move, and it is the player's turn

-Trigger: the player has no pieces they can move on their turn
+Trigger: The player has no pieces they can move on their turn

 Scenario:
   1. The opponent jumps the player's last piece, or blocks all their moves
   2. The player has no pieces they can move on their turn
-  4. The players win rating gets updated
+  3. The players win rating gets updated
-  5. The game results screen is shown, letting them know they won
+  4. The game results screen is shown, letting them know they won

-Post Condition: the results screen is shown (see game complete)
+Post Condition: The results screen is shown (see game complete)

 Exceptions: N/A